KarinaNechyporenko/ngx-wheel-selector/README.md

 # ngx-wheel-selector
 A Wheel Selector (or Data Picker) for Angular 7+

-This repo uses [hiyali's](https://github.com/hiyali) [data-picker](https://github.com/hiyali/ng-data-picker) and has been adapted to work with angular 7+
+This project is based on [hiyali's](https://github.com/hiyali) [data-picker](https://github.com/hiyali/ng-data-picker)

 ## Examples

 Examples and demos can be consulted in it's [original repo](https://github.com/hiyali/ng-data-picker)

-> Note that instalation and implementation may change
+> We are working on our own examples and a documentation page

 ## Install